jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+- CACHE the font
+- Load font aysnc
+- build a subsetted version of the font without the undesired axes (is that even a thing?)

 --> factor out card table
 --> better highlightthe active table cell you're editing beucase otherwise it's disorientating